Pepperdine Celebrates 60th Anniversary of Heidelberg International Campus

 All year-long programs offer a variety of undergraduate general education and foreign-language courses, while the Caruso School of Law’s London Program gives second- and third-year law students a semester-long opportunity to study international, foreign, and comparative law, as well as to participate in externships and moot activities.

-In addition, students can complete general education courses through summer programs in Florence, Lausanne, and London, or participate in specialized summer educational programs on subjects such as environmental sustainability in Buenos Aires, music in Heidelberg, or religion in London.
+In addition, students can complete general education courses through summer programs in Italy, Switzerland, Germany, Argentina, and England, or participate in specialized summer educational programs on subjects such as environmental sustainability in Buenos Aires, music in Heidelberg, or religion in London.
 Per-credit tuition for all international courses is the same as it is on the main campus in Malibu.

 Pepperdine stands out as a leader in international educational opportunities, with approximately 80 percent of Seaver College students participating in a study-abroad program during their undergraduate years.
 Over the past 60 years, more than 15,000 Pepperdine students have participated in International Programs, with nearly 4,000 of those being Heidelberg alumni.